Call for Abstract

 - Track 4-1Genetics

 Biomolecules are very small to see in detail even by most cutting-edge light microscopes.
 The methods that the structural biologists use to determine their structures in general involve the measurements on huge numbers of identical molecules at the same time.
 Some of the best methods include X-ray crystallography, cryo-electron microscopy and nuclear magnetic resonance.
 Apart from these methods there are many additional methods through which 3 D Structure Determination can be done.

 - Nuclear Magnetic Resonances

 - Track 5-1X-ray crystallography

 - Track 5-3Cryo-Electron Microscopy

 Computational approaches are a boon for structural biology.
 These methods use the concepts of bioinformatics to determine the structure of macromolecules.
-In general the structure of molecules is determined by experimental methods is both time intense and cost effective.
-To overcome these constraints, computational approaches like ab-initio modelling, homology modeling and threading method are used.
+In general, the structure of molecules is determined by experimental methods is both time intense and cost effective.
+To overcome these constraints, computational approaches like ab-initio modelling, homology modelling and threading method are used.